iiuni/bazydanych2024/project-en.md

 Of course, for each paper, the points for the conference on the day of publication and the author's unit stated in the paper are taken into account.

 Your task is to implement the following API:
-1. Adding papers (which may mean changing the affiliation for a given author),
+1. Adding papers (which may also involve a change in the affiliation for a given author),
 2. Changing conference points (be prepared for frequent changes in these points),
 3. Calculating a list of units with total points for publications in a given date range (sorted in descending order by the number of points),
 4. Calculating a list of authors with assigned total points for publications in a given date range (considering full points for each conference),